 Something is happening in households all around the free world: the Fortnite invasion.
 Fortnite has taken over your wifi, your child’s mind and if your kid had his/her way … your wallet.
 There are tears over missed opportunities to complete challenges and elation over “skins” that have tomatoes for heads.
-Every conversation begins with “In Fortnite….” and carries on for an eternity while parents are only hearing what can be described as the teacher’s voice in the Peanuts cartoons.
+Every conversation begins with “In Fortnite….” and carries on for an eternity, while parents are hearing the teacher’s voice in the Peanuts cartoons.
 It’s exhausting, but it’s not all bad.

-If you are not in the loop on what Fortnite is, there are two versions: Save the World and Battle Royale.
-Battle Royale is the free version that has gained huge popularity in the past year and it is the version I am discussing.
-It can best be described as a Hunger Games-ish survival game where players are dropped into a world where they must gather building materials, look for supplies and survive as long as possible.
-Like the Hunger Games, survival includes eliminating opponents who are trying to outlive you and this is most often done through shooting, which is my least favourite part of the game.
+Fortnite has two versions: Save the World and Battle Royale.
+Battle Royale is the free version and it is the version I am discussing.
+It can be described as a Hunger Games-ish survival game.
+Players are dropped into a world where they gather building materials, look for supplies and survive as long as possible.
+Like the Hunger Games, survival includes eliminating opponents and this is most often done through shooting.
+This is my least favourite part of the game.
 However, there is no blood or gore or realism in the eliminating of opponents.
-The games are times by a storm that gradually increases, forcing players into smaller circles of play area until only one player stands.
+The games are timed by a storm that forces players into smaller play areas until only one player stands.

 Update September 2018: In the game settings you can now choose “Public”, “Friends” or “Private” for the game.
 My son is only allowed to have real-life friends on the game, so he is set to “Friends”.
 I suggest doing the same for your children’s protection.

 Possibly the best side effect of Fortnite involves in game purchases.
-Each season (I believe they each run for around 4 months) players can purchase a Battle Pass so that they can try to complete challenges and earn rewards.
+Each season players can purchase a Battle Pass where they complete challenges and earn rewards.
 I’m happy to pay for the Battle Pass so he can have goals to achieve.
-However, I’m less excited about paying for skins that he sees offered daily and wants to buy.
-It’s been a great opportunity to learn about buyer’s remorse (when he bought a skin that he thought he really wanted, only to have a more desired skin become available a few days later.
+However, I’m less excited about the skins he wants to buy.
+It’s been a great opportunity to learn about buyer’s remorse when he bought a skin that he thought he really wanted, only to have a more desired skin become available a few days later.
 In order to get more v-bucks, he has chores and jobs added on to his regular daily routine.
 It’s been a great way to get work done around the house!